eric-handley/seng-350/docs/adr/adr-1-tech-stack-choices.md

 - Less customizable.
 - Browser-centric.
 - Handles various providers and session management complexities.
+- May cause extra setup steps when being used with React

 ## Testing and Demo Tools
 **Jest over Vitest**